 Sharpen Your Shooting

 Whatever your skill level, a day at Sea Island Shooting School will improve your mechanics and boost your confidence.
-Enjoy skeet, trap and Five Stand in a beautiful marsh-side setting.
+Try your hand at skeet, trap and Five Stand in a beautiful marsh-side setting.
 Benefit from Sea Island’s veteran teaching staff.
-Let Instinct Shooting expert James Rutland transform your ability to point into snap-shooting skills that will have you plugging nickels in mid-air with a BB gun.
-Relax at the clubhouse and dine at the Cloister on us!
+Let Instinct Shooting expert James Rutland transform your ability to point into snap-shooting skills that will have you plugging nickels in mid-air with a BB gun!
+Relax at the clubhouse and dine at the Cloister on us.

 Marine Scientist for a Day

 Join DNR Coastal Resources Division staff to glimpse what lives in the waters of coastal Georgia!
 Board the R/V Anna–a shrimp trawler converted to a research vessel–and see how biologists inventory marine life using a traditional shrimp trawl.
 Get up close with everything from white shrimp to whiting!
-Dine on roasted local oysters and clams and shrimp stew.
-Watch as staff demonstrates how resource managers are using Unmanned Aerial Systems to help in conservation.
-Then tour oyster reefs for insight into how they prevent shoreline erosion and provide wildlife habitat.
+Dine on roasted local oysters and clams and a low country boil.
+Watch as staff demonstrate how resource managers are using Unmanned Aerial Systems to help in conservation.

 Appropriate for guests as young as 10.